M. John Kane IV: Education

 Chief Justice Kane graduated from Pawhuska High School.
-Kane earned a Bachelor of Science from Oklahoma State University in 1984, where he was recognized as one of the Top Ten Graduating Senior Men.
-Chief Justice Kane was awarded his Juris Doctor degree from the University of Oklahoma College of Law in 1987.
+Kane earned a Bachelor of Science from Oklahoma State University where he was recognized as one of the Top Ten Graduating Senior Men.
+Chief Justice Kane was awarded his Juris Doctor degree from the University of Oklahoma College of Law.

 Career

-Kane began practicing law in 1987 at his father and grandfather's law firm, Kane, Kane & Kane Law Offices, P.C. in Pawhuska, Oklahoma.
-From 1987 to 1989, he served as an assistant district attorney and from 1999 to 2005, he served as an administrative law judge for the Oklahoma Department of Human Services Child Support Division.
+Kane began his career practicing law with his father and grandfather's law firm, Kane, Kane & Kane Law Offices, P.C. in Pawhuska, Oklahoma.
+He served as an assistant district attorney and later as an administrative law judge for the Oklahoma Department of Human Services Child Support Division.

 State judicial service

 From 2005 to 2019, Kane served as district judge for the 10th Judicial District in Osage County.
+He served as the Presiding Judge for Northeast Oklahoma, and as the Presiding Judge for the Court on the Oklahoma Judiciary at various times.

 On September 17, 2019, Governor Kevin Stitt announced the appointment of Kane to the Oklahoma Supreme Court to the seat vacated by Justice John F. Reif.
 He began a term as Vice Chief Justice on January 1, 2021.
+Kane served as Chief Justice of the Oklahoma Supreme Court for 2023-2024.